 The Student Body fiscal year shall begin July 1 and ends June 30.
 The Student Body budget shall be approved by the SGA in its final form no later than May 1 of the preceding fiscal year.
-Failure to approve the 51
+Failure to approve the student budget by the specified date for any reason shall automatically signify the allocation of the new budget on the same proportional basis as the previous fiscal year.